Principal Investigator

 Daniel Wagenaar obtained his PhD in Physics from Caltech studying the networks formed by cultures of rat cortical neurons grown on multi-electrode arrays working with Jerry Pine and Steve Potter (at Georgia Tech).
 Before that, he studied theoretical physics as an undergraduate student at the University of Amsterdam and information theory and neural networks as a Master’s student in the Math Department of King’s College, London.
 (More...)

-In August 2013, Dr Wagenaar will join the Department of Biological Sciences at the University of Cincinnati as an Assistant Professor.
+From August 2013 through July 2016, Dr Wagenaar worked at the Department of Biological Sciences at the University of Cincinnati as an Assistant Professor.

 Alumni